RobotX-Workshops/ros2-serial-reader/README.md

 # ROS2 Serial Reader

-A node used for reading serial data from a serial port and publishing it to a ROS2 topic
+A ROS2 driver node used for reading serial data from a serial port and publishing it to a ROS2 topic

 ## Including as a Subrepository (Subrepo)